asntech/bios259-w24/05-workflows/nextflow-nfcore/README.md

 ## Prerequisites:

--  Access to a computing cluster or cloud environment.
+-  Access to a computing cluster or cloud environment
--  Installed Nextflow and Docker/Singularity on the cluster.
+-  Installed Nextflow and Singularity on the cluster
--  Familiarity with basic Unix commands and Nextflow concepts.
+-  Familiarity with basic Unix commands and workflow concepts

 ## Steps